Highest rated movie: All Quiet on the Western Front (1930)

 It was Lionel Barrymore who gave Louis Wolheim his start as an actor.
 Wolheim had had his face more or less smashed in and his nose nicely fractured while playing on a scrub Cornell football team.
 Later as a Cornell Instructor he found life none too easy.
 He had worked off and on as an extra in the Wharton studio but never received much attention.
 Barrymore had only to look at him once to realize that Wolheim's face was his fortune.
 Through Barrymore, Wolheim gained an entree into New York theatrical life.
 On the legitimate stage he made a great success in "Welcome Wing" and "The Hairy Ape", climaxing these plays by his triumph in "What Price Glory".
 Louis Wolheim died in Los Angeles, California on 18 February 1931, the result of stomach cancer.

-Louis Wolheim has acted in films with Mary Astor, Jean Arthur, Ian Keith and Hugh Herbert.
+Louis Wolheim has acted in films with Mary Astor, Jean Arthur, Hugh Herbert and John George.

-Louis Wolheim has worked with these film directors: Lewis Milestone, D.W.
-Griffith, George Archainbaud and Mervyn LeRoy.
+Louis Wolheim has worked with these film directors: Lewis Milestone, Mervyn LeRoy, Wesley Ruggles and D.W.
+Griffith.

 Popular Movies Right Now